andeha/Monitor/README.md

 [af333]: https://github.com/andeha/Monitor/Releases/monitor_PIC32MX470F512L_af333.hex
 [c381b]: https://github.com/andeha/Monitor/Releases/nomonitor_MX_c381b.hex

+## How to Connect a PIC32 to a PC or a Mac

+To interact with your USB-port equipped PIC32-board via a USB cable connected to your computer, do the following:

+On a **Mac**, start a VT100 terminal emulator with something similar to:

+    prompt% screen /dev/cu.usbserial-A506K4XV 600

+On a **PC**, use hyperterm or putty.

 ## About the Startup

 The startup code in **monitor** and **nomonitor** resides starting at 0xBFC0000, with a single entry interrupt vector at 0x80000000 and a stack that that grows downwards from 0xA001FFFC to 0xA0008000.